menu

 Car Ownership

-American households most often have a car, and regularly they have two or three.
-But households in the Elmhurst Southeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Elmhurst Southeast neighborhood have a highly unusual car ownership.
 56.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 Migration / Stability